 Why Latin America?
 We are always looking for opportunities to expand our efforts with local authorities and help free more people.
 Our ability to establish good relationships with government and police is a big factor in deciding on where to expand our work.
 We have found that the government officials we’re working with in Latin America are open to collaboration and want to fight human trafficking better.

-By the end of 2017, we plan to launch active investigations in the U.S. as well, as part of our Freedom to the Americas initiative.
+In the coming months, we plan to launch active investigations in the U.S. as well, as part of our Freedom to the Americas initiative.
 This is the fourth region of the world where we will be on the ground investigating human trafficking full-time.
+Currently, we use cyber investigations in the U.S. to fight human trafficking at our Cyber Operations Center.